HanDyVQA: A Video QA Benchmark for Fine-Grained Hand-Object Interaction Dynamics: Experiments

 \subsection{Multiple-Choice Questions}

-\paragraph{Baseline models.} We select six open-source video LLMs and two proprietary models, categorized into (i) dual-Encoder models and (ii) LLM-integrated models. \textbf{Dual-Encoder models} include LaViLa~\cite{zhao2023learning}, a video-language model trained on egocentric videos, and InternVideo2-Stage2~\cite{wang2024internvideo2}, whose visual encoder is pre-trained on large-scale video-text pairs. \textbf{LLM-integrated models} include VideoLLaMA2.1-7B~\cite{cheng2024videollama}, which specializes in spatio-temporal modeling; LLaVa-Video-7B~\cite{lin2023video}, trained on general and egocentric video datasets; mPLUG-Owl3-8B~\cite{ye2024mplug}, which efficiently processes long image sequences; and Qwen2.5-VL-7B/72B~\cite{wang2024qwen2}, which accepts video inputs with arbitrary resolutions.
+\paragraph{Baseline models.} We select six open-source video LLMs and two proprietary models, categorized into (i) dual-encoder models and (ii) LLM-integrated models. \textbf{Dual-encoder models} include LaViLa~\cite{zhao2023learning}, a video-language model trained on egocentric videos, and InternVideo2-Stage2~\cite{wang2024internvideo2}, whose visual encoder is pre-trained on large-scale video-text pairs. \textbf{LLM-integrated models} include VideoLLaMA2.1-7B~\cite{cheng2024videollama}, which specializes in spatio-temporal modeling; LLaVa-Video-7B~\cite{lin2024video}, trained on general and egocentric video datasets; mPLUG-Owl3-8B~\cite{ye2024mplug}, which efficiently processes long image sequences; and Qwen2.5-VL-7B/72B~\cite{wang2024qwen2}, which accepts video inputs with arbitrary resolutions.
 For proprietary models, we evaluate GPT-4o~\cite{hurst2024gpt}, which is capable of processing image sequences, in both text-only and vision-enabled settings, and Gemini-2.5-Pro~\cite{comanici2025gemini}, a proprietary model capable of processing video files.

 \paragraph{Implementation details.} We uniformly sample 16 frames from each video and use the default input resolution specified for each model.
-For Gemini-2.5-Pro, we feed the video input at 3.2 fps (16 frames per video), since the model expects video files.
+For Gemini-2.5-Pro, we feed the video input at 3.2 fps (16 frames per video).
 All models are evaluated in a zero-shot setting.
 Since Qwen2.5-VL supports arbitrary resolutions, we align its input with other 7B-scale models for fair comparison.
 For the 72B model, however, we use the full resolution to showcase its full capability.
-For dual-encoder models (LaViLa and InternVideo2), we compute the cosine similarity between the video feature and the text feature of each option, selecting the one(s) with the highest score.
+For dual-encoder models, we compute the cosine similarity between the video feature and the text feature of each option, selecting the one(s) with the highest score.
 For the remaining models, we provide the video frames along with a prompt listing all options and infer the most probable option(s).

 \paragraph{Evaluation metrics.} We report top-1 accuracy for all the categories except {\bf Objects}, and Average Precision (AP) for {\bf Objects} because it has more than one answers per question.